Olga Russakovsky: Research and career

 After her PhD, she was a postdoctoral research fellow at Carnegie Mellon University.
 Russakovsky works on computer vision and machine learning.
-She is an Assistant Professor of Computer Science at Princeton University.
+She is an associate professor of computer science at Princeton University.
 Her research has investigated the historical and societal bias within visual recognition and the development of computational solutions that promote algorithmic fairness.
 For example, in 2015, a new photo identification application developed by Google labeled a black couple as "gorillas".
 At the time only 2% of their workforce were African American.
 Russakovsky has emphasised that whilst the workforces designing artificial intelligence systems are not diverse enough, only improving the diversity of computer scientists will not be sufficient for rectifying algorithmic bias.
 Instead, she has involved training deep learning models that de-correlate protected characteristics such as race or gender.
 In 2019 she was awarded a Schmidt DataX grant to study accuracy in image captioning systems.